Home |

 nowhere.
 The wave though often looks beautiful.

-We then reach the T-Land
+We then reach the T-Land reef and

-the Pyramid and the Peak, in order away from the boat
+Pyramid and the Peak, in order away from the boat

 channel.
 I normally surf the Mountain or the